fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 );
 ```

-The `param` helper defines a set of transformers that transform values on building and parsing.
-The built-in transformers are: `param.string`, `param.number`, `param.boolean`, `param.null`, `param.date`, `param.oneOf()`, `param.arrayOf()`.
+The `param` helper defines a set of transformers that transform values while building and parsing.
+The built-in transformers are `param.string`, `param.number`, `param.boolean`, `param.null`, `param.date`, `param.oneOf()`, and `param.arrayOf()`.

-The `.optional` modifier means that the value can be `undefined`.
-An unsuccessful parsing of an `.optional` parameter will also result in `undefined`.
-It's possible to specify the fallback value that will be returned instead of `undefined`, which should be particularly useful for query params.
+The `optional` modifier means that the corresponding value can be `undefined`.
+An unsuccessful parsing of an `optional` parameter will also result in `undefined`.
+It's possible to specify a fallback value that will be returned instead of `undefined`.
+This should be particularly useful for query params.

-Note that query params have to be `.optional` because of their nature.
-React-router doesn't consider the query part on route matching, and the app shouldn't break on manual URL changes.
+Note that query params are `optional` by their nature.
+React-router doesn't consider the query part on route matching, and the app shouldn't break in case of manual URL changes.

 The transformers are very permissive.
 It's possible to (natively!) store arrays in a query and even in a path, and it's possible to write custom transformers for storing any serializable data.